 - Disneyland Park

 - Disney California Adventure Park

-There are incredible rides, attractions, and entertainment at both parks, so depending on your travel party’s preferences (are they more into Star Wars or all about the Pixar characters?)
+There are incredible rides, attractions, and entertainment at both parks, so depending on your travel party’s preferences (are they more into Star Wars Galaxy s Edge or all about the Pixar characters?)
 You may opt to begin your Disney journey in one park over the other.

-Pro Tip: With so much ground to cover and new attractions constantly popping up, we highly recommend spending a minimum of two days at both Disneyland Park and Disney California Adventure Park.
+Pro Tip: Wondering how to have the best Disneyland experience?
+With so much ground to cover and new attractions constantly popping up, we highly recommend spending a minimum of two days at both Disneyland Park and Disney California Adventure Park.

 When to Go

 Are your mouse ears packed and ready to go?
 Before you pull the trigger on pre-purchasing your Disneyland tickets, you need to find the perfect time to visit Mickey and his friends!
 Find out the best time to go to Disneyland, even if only Disneyland for a day.

 Although anytime is a great time for a Disneyland trip, there are a few general rules to follow to avoid days of heavy crowds and long wait times.
 We suggest: